ameshkov/sniproxy/README.md

 from either HTTP Host header (for plain HTTP connections) or TLS ClientHello.

 This allows transparent proxying of the network traffic by simply rerouting connections to the `sniproxy`.
-There are many ways to re-route the traffic, but most often it is done either on the DNS level or by using `iptables`.
+There are many ways to re-route traffic, but most often it is done either on the DNS level or by using `iptables`.

 ## Features